 As we have pointed out above, the gap between institutional trading and retail trading, in terms of ease of access to financial markets, has narrowed thanks to technological advances.
 For example, any individual trader now has access to derivative products such as Contracts for Difference (CFDs).

 You only need a real trading account through a broker.
-If you want to start trading with these and other instruments, click on the following banner and open a real account with Admiral Markets:
+If you want to start trading with these and other instruments, click on the following banner and open a live account with Admirals:

 Other articles that may interest you

 - What is a Trailing Stop?
 Learn to use the Dynamic Stop Loss